parsinglogic/java-fp/README.md

 ## java version - 11

-Currently (jul-2023) it was compiled with Java 11 and uses features from that version
+Currently (jul-2023) it is compiled with Java 11 and uses features from that version